-Interview: Mr. Zeljko Markovic, Director of EPS for Distribution System, Efficiency determines the operator26.
-August 2013. / Uncategorized
+Interview: Mr. Zeljko Markovic, Director of EPS for Distribution System, Efficiency determines the operator, Uncategorized

 Customers on the open market are welcomed by five different network fees. – In the public supply, the network fee is the same for all the customers in Serbia – What is important is the whole, but the parts as well